acfr/RobustNeuralNetworks.jl/README.md

 ## Installation

-To install the package, start a new Julia session and type the following into the REPL.
+To install the package, type the following into the REPL.

 ```
 ] add "git@github.com:acfr/RobustNeuralNetworks.jl.git"